-- 1) The Accounting Officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - 2) Consultancy services must be procured through competitive bids if: - (a) the value of the contract exceeds R200 000; or - (b) the duration period of the contract exceeds one year. - 3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - 4) The Accounting Officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service, is vested in the municipality. - 5) The appointment of advisors must also follow the same competitive bidding process as set out in this Policy. - 6) No advisor will take any part in the final decision-making process regarding the award of bids. - 7) No decision-making authority may be delegated to an advisor.
+- 1) The Accounting Officer may procure consulting services provided that any Treasury guidelines in respect of consulting services, as well as the Section 5 of the Bitou Council's Approved Cost Containment Policy, have been taken into account when such procurements are made. - 2) Consultancy services must be procured through competitive bids if: - (a) the value of the contract exceeds R200 000; or - (b) the duration period of the contract exceeds one year. - 3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - 4) The Accounting Officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service, is vested in the municipality. - 5) The appointment of advisors must also follow the same competitive bidding process as set out in this Policy. - 6) No advisor will take any part in the final decision-making process regarding the award of bids. - 7) No decision-making authority may be delegated to an advisor.